Simspace/monorail/client/packages/monorail3/README.md

 Monorail 3 is a UI component library backed by Material UI v5.

+## Goals/core ideas

+- This library aims to leverage Material UI (MUI) as much as possible using built-in customization facilities

 ## Setup

 Note: we are in a `yarn workspaces` setup, so the dependencies in this package are specified in this `./package.json`,